vdb86/Cordless/README.md

 ## Requirements

-- Android 10 (API 29) or newer
+- Android 10 (API 29) or newer, on a phone whose Bluetooth stack can act as a keyboard (see [Device compatibility](#%EF%B8%8F-device-compatibility))
-- A host that accepts a standard Bluetooth keyboard/mouse/gamepad (Windows or Android)
+- A host that accepts a standard Bluetooth keyboard/mouse/gamepad - computers and Android devices almost always do; TVs and streaming boxes are the unreliable ones

 > Game consoles (Xbox, PlayStation, Switch) are **not** supported - they reject standard Bluetooth controllers.
 Cordless targets PC and Android.